Apricot-S/majsoulrpa/README.md

 A Robotic Process Automation (RPA) framework for Mahjong Soul (雀魂)

-This is fork of **[Cryolite's majsoul-rpa](https://github.com/Cryolite/majsoul-rpa)** with following changes.
+This project is a fork of **[Cryolite's majsoul-rpa](https://github.com/Cryolite/majsoul-rpa)**, but has been completely redesigned using the Proactor pattern.

+⚠️ **No compatibility is guaranteed** with the original implementation.
+While some internal ideas and major class names were borrowed, the architecture and codebase are entirely new.

+## Key differences

-- Requires Python 3.12 or later
+- ✅ Requires **Python 3.12** or later
-- Removed dependencies on Docker and Redis
+- 🗑️ Removed dependencies on **Docker** and **Redis**
-- Supports moving browser position after launch
+- 🖥️ Supports moving browser position after launch
-- Mouse can be used freely even while RPA is running
+- 🖱️ Mouse can be used freely even while RPA is running
-- Supports browser viewport sizes other than 1920 x 1080
+- 📐 Supports browser viewport sizes other than **1920 × 1080**
-- Supports three-player mahjong
+- 🀄 Supports **three-player mahjong**

 > [!NOTE]
 > This framework is intended to enable the participation of bots in friendly matches and tournaments where bot participation is agreed upon by all players involved.